 Without Paul’s help, I’d never thought of this shot, let alone worked it through to the result shown above.
-This image is part of the gallery of the day: Landscape day in the Peak District.
 For the curious all these were taken hand-held and using whatever rocks and such were around to stand as high as possible.

 Happy with my photo, Paul and I started experimenting with other angles of view including standing on the bridge and with my interest clearly raised Paul’s work was done for the time being and he left me to it.
 Now then, methinks, there must be something to be had from just using the rungs…